Knowing the types of DJs before starting a career

 Being a mobile DJ is normally where everyone starts after getting equipment, practising and being ready to put themselves out there as a hireable DJ.
 The thing to note about this kind of DJing is that quite often your music will often end up catering to the event that you are DJing, so if that means you are DJing a wedding, then you will probably have to play some songs for the bride and groom to dance to before the party tunes come on

 Often this kind of DJing is quite similar to mobile DJing, depending on the stature of the club you are DJing at.
 DJing at a club, you will probably have to play to the theme of the club or a genre themed night, be it indie, hip hop or trance music.
 If you do well you could be offered a regular spot at the club or even move on to bigger things.

 Creating your own music using software and equipment is another form of DJing, often you will have to be able to perform your songs if given a spot at a club or festival.
 Many DJs starting out often try to make their own tracks at the same time as practising performing their own and other people’s music.

-A turntablist DJ is often required to perform mixing and scratching on decks in front of large crowds.
+A turntablist DJ is often required to perform mixing and scratching on high end record players in front of large crowds.
 Similar to a club or mobile DJ however they are specialists in the art of mixing and scratching different tunes together in order to make the crowd appreciate the music a whole lot more.